LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 The simulation model is satisfactory when the calculation it performs make realistic prediction.
 Experimental measurement is a good method to refine a model and tune its parameters.
 In our case, the parameters $l$ and $\zeta$ (or $k$) are identified from the experiment explained below.

 ### Experimental logs

-The pendulum is placed on a track (two chairs back to back) so as to be able to make a complete rotation.
+The pendulum is placed on a track (two chairs back to back) to be able to make a complete rotation.
 Motor are off and the pendulum is released up-side with in the unstable condition ($\theta = -18°$ , $\dot \theta = 0$).

 It oscillates until the damping friction ($\zeta$) stops the free oscillations.